InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/communication-tooling.md

 team.
 The idea is to set up and document standard communication tooling that allows for discussions to become visible, archived and searchable.

-## Context

-A team depends on another team's component.
-It would like to make contributions to that component.
-Even when it happens in writing, communication happens in a 1-on-1 fashion.

 ## Problem

 A team is open to receiving contributions from downstream users of their